OctopusDeploy/docs/docs/packaging-applications/octo.exe.md

 C:\>cd Code\OctoWeb\OctoWeb\OctoWeb\bin
 ```

-Call Octo with the `pack` command provide a package ID, specify the format, and any other parameters you want to use:
+Call Octo with the `pack` command, provide a package ID, specify the format, and any other parameters you want to use:

 ```powershell
 C:\Code\OctoWeb\OctoWeb\OctoWeb\bin> dotnet octo pack --id=OctoWeb --version=1.0.0.0 --format=zip